-To ensure your Subpoena is complied with, please allow a minimum of 14 days for the University to contact each relevant area of the University and seek documents that fall within the scope of the Subpoena.
+When issuing a subpoena, please allow a minimum of 14 days so that the University is able to conduct a thorough search of the information that is within the scope of the subpoena.

-If the University is unable to produce the documents in time, Legal Services may contact you to seek an extension.
+If the University is unable to produce the information within the required timeframe, we may contact you to seek an extended court return date.

-A clear description of the documents you are seeking can save considerable time in locating those records within the University.
+A clear description of the information you are seeking can save considerable time in locating it across the University.

-Details that help the University locate relevant documents include:
+Details that help the University locate relevant information include:

 - the person’s date of birth;